omiranda/GUI_environments_documentation/docs/GUI_environments.md

 The **GUI_environments** applies motion censoring and calculate connectivity matrices controlling the number of frames across participants.
 This GUI calculate connectivity matrices using 3 different methods or environments:

-- Standard.
+- **Standard**.
 Connectivity matrices using Pearson-correlations.
-- No-autocorrelation.
+- **No-autocorrelation**.
 Same as before but after removal of autocorrelation.
-- Connectotyping.
+- **Connectotyping**.
 Using a model based approach as defined in the manuscript Connectotyping: Model Based Fingerprinting of the Functional Connectome”  (still Work in Progress due to figuring out a way to generalize jonb submission in different clusters).

 # References